JacksonKearl/6905-Proj/README.md

-# Ambgen: Recipes, your way
+# FreeFood: Recipes, your way

-Ambgen consists of two central components:
+FreeFood consists of two central components:

 - a powerful, yet still simple and easily extensible substitution engine, capable of taking recipes for the construction of a wide variety of modular systems